implico/sass-core/README.md

 font-size: unit-rem(15px, 20px);  //20px: base font size to calculate rem
 font-size: unit-rem(15px, md);    //md: font set name
-font-size: unit-rem(15px);        //with no second argument, default font set is assumed as a base
+font-size: unit-rem(15px);        //with no second argument, the default font set is assumed as a base
 ```